Tangent cones and regularity of real hypersurfaces: Introduction

 \section{Introduction}

 The \emph{tangent cone} $T_p X$ of a set $X\subset\R^n$ at a point $p\in X$ consists of the limits of all (secant) rays which originate from $p$ and pass through a sequence of points $p_i\in X\smallsetminus\{p\}$ which converges to $p$.
 These objects, which are generalizations of tangent spaces to smooth submanifolds, were first used by Whitney \cite{whitney:tangentsII,whitney:tangents} to study the singularities of real analytic varieties, and also play a fundamental role in geometric measure theory \cite{federer:book, morgan:book}.
-Here we employ tangent cones to study the differential regularity of (topological) \emph{hypersurfaces}, i.e., subsets of $\R^n$ which are locally homeomorphic to $\R^{n-1}$.
-Our first result is the following characterization for $\C^1$ hypersurfaces, i.e, hypersurfaces which may be represented locally as the graph of continuously differentiable functions.
+Here we employ tangent cones to study the differential regularity of (topological) \emph{hypersurfaces}, i.e., subsets of $\R^n$ which are locally homeomorphic to $\R^{n-1}$, and apply these results in the intersection of real algebraic geometry with convexity theory.
+In particular we show that there are unexpected geometric differences between real algebraic and real analytic convex sets.
+Our initial result is the following characterization for $\C^1$ hypersurfaces, i.e., hypersurfaces which may be represented locally as the graph of continuously differentiable functions.
 Here a \emph{locally closed} set is the intersection of a closed set with an open set; further, $T_p X$ is \emph{flat} when it is a hyperplane, and the (lower measure-theoretic) \emph{multiplicity} of $T_pX$ is then just the $(n-1)$-dimensional lower density of $X$ at $p$ (see Section \ref{subsec:multiplicity}).

 \begin{thm} Let $X\subset\R^n$ be a locally closed set.
 Suppose that $T_pX$ is flat for each $p\in X$, and depends continuously on $p$.
 Then $X$ is a union of $\C^1$ hypersurfaces.
 Further, if the multiplicity of each $T_pX$ is at most $m<3/2$, then $X$ is a hypersurface. \end{thm}